WildFit: Autonomous In-situ Model Adaptation for Resource-Constrained IoT Systems: Design of

 \mypar{The offline phase} This phase creates a repository of animal objects by extracting them from the training images.
 We utilize MegaDetector V5~\cite{megadetector} to identify the bounding box around each object, then pass the image and the bounding box information to the Segment Anything model~\cite{kirillov2023segment} to extract the object's mask and isolate the object image.

 \mypar{The online phase} The online phase generates synthetic training data by intelligently compositing animal objects with target domain backgrounds.
 Rather than using naive object placement, we leverage domain-specific insights about wildlife behavior and camera trap deployments to improve synthesis quality.
 Our approach addresses three key challenges in wildlife monitoring: spatial context, social behavior, and temporal patterns.
-(1) \textit{Location Preserving:} We preserve the spatial relationship between animals and their environment by positioning objects based on their original locations using bounding box data from MegaDetector V5, as animals tend to appear in physically meaningful positions relative to terrain features.
-(2) \textit{Herd-Aware:} We model social dynamics by synthesizing images with multiple objects for herd animals like zebras, reflecting natural group behaviors that impact both appearance and positioning.
-(3) \textit{Time Preserving:} We maintain temporal consistency by matching background selection to known activity patterns - for example, ensuring nocturnal animals appear with night-time backgrounds.
+(1) \textit{Location Preserving:} We retain MegaDetector V5 bounding boxes from source-domain images and place animals at the same relative positions on target-domain backgrounds, as their locations are typically tied to terrain features and camera setup.
+(2) \textit{Herd-Aware:} When source images contain multiple animals (herds), we preserve these group configurations including all bounding boxes.
+During synthesis, we sample random subsets from these groups to create realistic herd compositions while maintaining natural spatial relationships, effectively modeling social dynamics.
+(3) \textit{Time Preserving:} We match animal activities with appropriate temporal contexts by pairing diurnal/nocturnal species with corresponding day/night backgrounds.
+Both the source and target domain data include timestamps, which we leverage to match species with background images captured at corresponding times.
 These techniques collectively improve fine-tuning accuracy by 4.0\%, as shown in Section~\ref{sec:ablation}.